rnsnceman/Interactive-Rating-Component/README.md

 ### Useful resources

-- [Example resource 1](https://www.stackoverflow.com) - This helped me when I was trying to figure out how to to display the rating that was submitted in the span element.
+- [StackOverflow](https://www.stackoverflow.com) - This helped me when I was trying to figure out how to to display the rating that was submitted in the span element.

 ## Author